Ottodix/Eole-foobar-theme/README.md

 ## Participate to the theme

 If you've got some knowledge in javascript, feel free to suggest code performance improvements, to report bugs and their fixes.
-Open an issue ticket, share the code, or do a pull request, I'll review it and merge it to the master code.
+Open an issue ticket, share the code, or do a pull request.

 ## Preview